-Results showed that the study met its primary endpoint and Ampion caused better improvement in all-cause mortality as compared to subjects treated with Standard of Care (SOC) than reported in the initial stage.
+Results showed that the study did not met its primary endpoint while Ampion caused better improvement in all-cause mortality as compared to subjects treated with Standard of Care (SOC) than reported in the initial stage.

 According to the final data from the Phase I trial, mortality in the SOC group was 24% as against 5% in the group receiving SOC plus Ampion.
 Preliminary results, which were reported in March, showed a 21% mortality rate for SOC versus 8% for Ampion indicating a 62% improvement.

 Furthermore, subjects who received Ampion needed reduced hospitalisation time and the average hospital length of stay was four days less as against those receiving SOC.